Resume Tips

 3. Use Bullet Points to Highlight Achievements

 Rather than listing the duties of your job make sure you highlight tangible achievements and quantifiable results.
-Utilize notes to create these achievements easily scannable and engaging for potential employers.
+Use bullet points to make your achievements appealing and easy to read for prospective employers.

 4. Emphasize Transferable Skills

-Consider highlighting transferable abilities that could be useful in the desired job or in the industry.
-They could include capabilities like communication, leadership, problem solving, and teamwork.
-This showcases your adaptability and suitability for different job positions.
+Find transferable skills that could be useful in the desired job or sector.
+These can include abilities like communication, leadership, problem-solving and collaboration.
+This showcases your adaptability and your ability to be suited for a variety of job jobs.

 5. Keep It Concise and Well-Structured